fuse-box/fuse-box/README.md

 ```
 npm install less --save-dev
 ```
-Less plugin should be chained to the CSSPlugin like so:
+Less plugin should be chained along the with the CSSPlugin

 ```
 plugins:[